 The restoration required, among other things, a complete rebuild of the main tumba and extending the scale length to its original 40 inches.
 The second meru was eliminated as unnecessary.
 The ivory bridge was preserved and replaced with a replica made of resin fortified with various polymers.
 Resin nubs have been added to the original langot to replace the ones that had sheared off.
 Backing for the langot and the foot/stand was reinforced with 1/2 inch of resin.
 The resin binds tightly to both wood and gourd.

 Equipped with a wound brass kharaj, the final instrument is thunderous.
 The filthiest instrument we've ever restored, the finish underneath the decades of soot was immaculate.

 It would have taken only a few more hours to skim-coat the gourd with plaster to make it appear new -- like any commonplace sitar made today.
 But the original gourd had literally no plaster or other filler, skim-coating would have hidden the original imperfections in the pumpkin, and we never hide repairs in any event.
 Because gourds break at their weakest points and modern adhesive are so strong, this repaired tumba will be far more resilient than when the instrument was first made.

 With the reinforcements, this instrument is now stronger than it was when new.
-Destined for the trash bin only a few weeks ago, it is now good for another century of playing.
+Destined for the trash bin only a few weeks ago, it is now good for another 70 years of playing.
 And no modern instrument can compare.
 A priceless treasure in our book.